-(2) Early dispute settlement and the restoration / continuance of a relationship
+(2) Early dispute settlement and the restoration/continuance of a relationship

-A large merit of conciliation in comparison to arbitration is that early reconciliation may raise the probability of continuing and restoring the relationship between the investor and the host country and resuming investment activities after settling the dispute 27.
-Therefore, conciliation can be advantageous when the parties are involved in a long-term project that is in progress and a large sunk cost has been expended.
-Typically, this situation applies to joint ventures and long-term contracts on oil and gas development, gas pipeline transport, mineral resource development, and infrastructure development 28.
-Both the Tesoro Petroleum Corporation v.
+A large merit of conciliation in comparison to arbitration is that early reconciliation may raise the probability of continuing and restoring the relationship between the investor and the host country and resuming investment activities after settling the dispute.27 Therefore, conciliation can be advantageous when the parties are involved in a long-term project that is in progress and a large sunk cost has been expended.
+Typically, this situation applies to joint ventures and long-term contracts on oil and gas development, gas pipeline transport, mineral resource development, and infrastructure development.28 Both the Tesoro Petroleum Corporation v.
 Trinidad and Tobago case (ICSID Case No. CONC/83/1) and the TG World Petroleum Limited v.
 Republic of Niger case (ICSID Case No. CONC/03/1) were disputes concerning oil development where successful conciliations occurred.
-Also, the two cases currently undergoing conciliation are all disputes related to oil or gas exploration and development.
+Also, the case currently undergoing conciliation is a dispute related to oil or gas exploration and development.

 However, the possibility of reaching a resolution by conciliation is low when the conflict between the investor and the host country is strong, and it may be a rational choice for the investor to resolve the case in arbitration from the beginning.
-Similarly, when a dispute is not settled despite the investor's efforts to use all kinds of amicable measures including negotiations, it may be rational to transfer to arbitration.
-29.
+Similarly, when a dispute is not settled despite